What is RAID? Guide for Beginners

 RAID 4

-RAID4 does striping not by Byte like RAID3, but at block level (16, 32, 64 or 128 kB).
+RAID4 does striping not with Byte like RAID3, but at block level (16, 32, 64 or 128 kB).
 Like RAID 5.
-But for parity it uses a dedicated disk just for that job, just like RAID 3.
-Using a dedicated disk just for Parity reduces the write speed and eventually with the of RAID5, RAID3 and 4 were abandoned.
+But for parity it uses an exclusive disk just for this job, like RAID 3.
+The exclusive use of a disk only for Parity reduces the recording speed and eventually the appearance of RAID5, RAID3 and 4 were abandoned.

 Controllers